-You see, a problem with a gas pipe and part of the street had to be opened for reparations.
+You see, a problem with a gas pipe and part of the street is being opened for reparations.
 And there was a surprise waiting!
 As we have told you in the past, before Vienna was Vienna, there was a Roman garrison located in the area that we know today as the city center.
 This garrison was protected by defensive walls and had a number of gates to access it.
-Once of those gates was located on the corner of the Graben and Tuchlauben and during the reparations of the gas pipes, the structures of the ancient Roman gate were found.
+Once of those gates was located on the corner of the Graben and Tuchlauben.
+During the reparations of the gas pipes, the structures of the ancient Roman gate were found.